akashgiricse/100DaysOfDjango/BlogApp/README.md

 * Posts can be shared via email.
 * Site has RSS feeds functionality, you can subscribe to RSS feeds.
 * There is a separate list of latest posts and most commented posts.
+* There is a similar post list on detailed post view.
+(Similarity based on tags)

 ### Getting started with development